descope/go-sdk/README.md

 5. Run one of our example applications:
     - Gin web app: `make run-gin-example`
-    - HTTP web app: `make run-example`
+    - HTTP mux web app: `make run-example`
 6. Application runs on `http://localhost:8085`

-### Run the Example: VS Code
+### Run examples in Visual Studio Code
-Alternatively you can run the example using a predefined launch configurations by following the below simple steps
+Alternatively you can run the example using a predefined launch configurations with the following simple steps:
 1. Follow steps 1-4 above
 1. Open `.vscode/launch.json` and replace `<insert here>` to your project id
-1. Run/Debug using VS Code
+1. Run & Debug using Visual Studio Code

 ## Unit Testing and Mocking
 After integrating with Descope SDK, you might want to add unit tests to your app, for that we added mocks, so you can easily do the following: